NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

                                  variables=variables_10072,
                                  table='mam_pertrapnight')

+    ## In rare situations, duplicates cannot be unambiguously identified in mam_pertrapnight.
+These cases are (1) when multiple individuals are found in a single trap, and cannot be tagged, and (2) when multiple trap locations are disturbed, indicated by trap coordinates labeled with Xs, and the same capture data are found in each.
+These two scenarios are flagged with -1, meaning could not be evaluated.
     ## No duplicated key values found!

 ### Joining Tables:
-Many analyses of NEON data will require the joining of two or more data tables that contain different sets of information.
-For instance, the mam_perplotnight data table contains information about the trapping effort as well as an eventID that indicates a unique bout of sampling.
-By contrast, the information about captures and samples from a collection bout is found in the mam_pertrapnight data table.
-These two tables can be joined so that the trapping data will include the associated eventID to group trapping sessions by bout.
-Details about which tables can be joined together and what variables should be used to link between the two tables can be found in the "Table joining" section of the Quick Start Guide on each data product landing page.
+Many analyses of NEON data require joining of two or more data tables that contain different sets of information.
+For instance, the `mam_perplotnight` data table contains information about the trapping effort as well as an `eventID` that indicates a unique bout of sampling.
+By contrast, the information about captures and samples from a collection bout is found in the `mam_pertrapnight` data table.
+These two tables can be joined so that the trapping data will include the associated `eventID` to group trapping sessions by bout.
+Details about which tables can be joined together and what variables should be used to link between the two tables can be found in the "Table joining" section of the Quick Start Guide on each data product details page, and the `joinTableNEON()` function uses this information automatically.

-    mamjn<-neonOS::joinTableNEON(mam_plotNight_nodups,
+    mamjn <- neonOS::joinTableNEON(mam_plotNight_nodups,
+                                 mam_trapNight_nodups,
-                                 mam_trapNight_nodups, name1 = "mam_perplotnight",
+                                 name1 = "mam_perplotnight",
                                  name2 = "mam_pertrapnight")